Nicola Beer

-Nicola Beer (born 23 January 1970) is a German lawyer and politician of the Free Democratic Party (FDP) who has been serving as a Member of the European Parliament since 2019, and as one of its Vice-Presidents.
+Nicola Beer (born 23 January 1970) is a German lawyer and politician of the Free Democratic Party (FDP) who has been serving as a vice president of the European Investment Bank since 2024, under the leadership of president Nadia Calviño.

+Earlier in her career, Beer was a Member of the European Parliament from 2019 to 2023, where she served as one of its Vice-Presidents.
+She previously was a member of the Bundestag from 2017 to 2019 and part of her party's leadership.

 Early life and career

 Beer finished highschool with a bilingual degree in German and French in 1989.
-She went on to study law at the University of Frankfurt from 1991 until 1997.
+She went on to do an apprenticeship at Deutsche Bank from 1989 to 1991 before studying law at the University of Frankfurt from 1991 until 1997.

 Political career

 Career in state politics

-Beer became member of the FDP in 1991.
-She was first elected as member of the Landtag of Hesse in the 1999 state elections.
+Beer became a member of the FDP in 1991.
+She was first elected as member of the State Parliament of Hesse in the 1999 state elections.
 Between 2008 and 2009, she served as deputy chairperson of the FDP parliamentary group, under the leadership of chairman Jörg-Uwe Hahn.

 In the cabinets of minister-presidents Roland Koch and Volker Bouffier, Beer served as State Secretary for European Affairs at the Hessian State Ministry of Justice between 2009 and 2012.
 In this capacity, she represented Hesse on the European Committee of the Regions.
 Between 2012 and 2014 she was State Minister of Education and Cultural Affairs in Hesse.
+During her time in office, Beer was one of several politicians, professors and teachers who successfully pushed for German public schools offering classes in Islam to primary school students using state-trained teachers and specially written textbooks.